pdrlps/arii/data/docs/i2x_reference_index.md

 # Polling

 Polling is the process of repeatedly hitting the same endpoint looking for new data.
-Unfortunately, i2x uses the [Detector][] to do this.
+Unfortunately, ARiiP uses the [Detector][] to do this.
 We don't like doing this (its wasteful), vendors don't like us doing it (again, its wasteful) and users dislike it (they have to wait a maximum interval to detect new events).
 However, it is the one method that is ubiquitous, so we support it.

-It is also closely tied into how i2x handles deduplication.
+It is also closely tied into how ARiiP handles deduplication.

 A more modern approach uses Web/REST hooks.
-This way, services can [push][] data into **i2x**, which reduces the application load.
+This way, services can [push][] data into **ARiiP**, which reduces the application load.

 # Postman